-There is a place where the tranquillity of Alentejo, the diversity of a mountain and the respect for heritage intersect, allowing a unique experience guided by the richness of the past, the authenticity of the region and the finesse of details that meet the 21st century needs.
+There is a place where the tranquillity of Alentejo, the diversity of the countryside and the respect for heritage intersect, allowing a unique experience guided by the richness of the past, the authenticity of the region and the finesse of details that meet the 21st century needs.

-Placed in Serra d’Ossa, between Estremoz and Redondo, the Convento de São Paulo is a true work of art, perfectly preserved, where a collection of tiles worthy of a museum gallery is spread.
-The ancient cells of the monks, their corridors and fountains transport us to the 12th century, in a perfect and unforgettable way, alongside their gardens and two swimming pools that cross, into this historic space, a contemporary experience with haute cuisine, wines harmonization, a tennis court and walking programmes.
+Placed in Serra d’Ossa, between Estremoz and Redondo, the Convento de São Paulo is a true work of art, perfectly preserved where a collection of tiles worthy of a museum gallery is spread.
+The ancient cells of the monks, their corridors and fountains transport us to the 12th century in a perfect and unforgettable way, alongside their gardens and two swimming pools that cross into this historic space.
+A contemporary experience with haute cuisine, wines harmonization, four padel courts, a tennis court, bicycles and hiking programmes.

-With a Clean & Safe seal, the Convento de São Paulo is a perfect destination for those looking for a safe haven and live a ground-breaking concept that is to spend the night in a true museum and live the experience of a unique Alentejo.
+With a Clean & Safe seal, the Convento de São Paulo is the perfect destination for those looking forward to spending time in a safe haven and ground-breaking concept of a true museum and live the experience of the unique Alentejo.

 Placed in Serra d’Ossa, between Estremoz and Redondo, the São Paulo Convent is now a sophisticated space and a must-visit.
 Built in 1182, in the heart of Alentejo, by the São Paulo Ermita Monk Order, it is one of the most iconic buildings of its time, once it still perfectly preserves some of its original features.

 True legends of the Portuguese History walked through its rooms and corridors, such as D. Sebastião, D. João IV and D. Catarina de Bragança.
 A good example of that is the canvas restored by the National Museum of Ancient Art of Lisbon, placed in the Convent’s Library, which proofs that D. Sebastião’s visited this space, in the late 1577.